-You can get married in Vegas even if you're not a U.S. resident.
-Most countries require a certified copy of your marriage certificate ($15) and an apostille from the Nevada Secretary of State ($20).
-Contact home country's Consulate office located in the U.S., to inquire if additional certifications are required.
+You can get married in Vegas even if you’re not a U.S. resident.
+Your Las Vegas wedding is a legal marriage recognized around the world!
+Most countries require a certified copy of your marriage certificate ($20) and an apostille from the Nevada Secretary of State ($20).
+If required, a certified copy of your marriage license can be obtained as well ($6.50).
+Contact your home country’s consulate office located in the U.S. to inquire if additional certifications are required.